01. Napoleon, a fan of cologne

 Discover the refreshing scents of Bon Parfumeur’s eaux de cologne and you’ll soon see why the emperor loved this type of perfume so much.
 There’s 001 with orange blossom, petitgrain and bergamot, 002 with neroli, jasmine and white amber, 003 with its delicate touches of yuzu, violet leaves and vetiver and 004 with gin, mandarin and musk.

-Over the centuries and rightly or wrongly, perfume has been credited with having many benefits.
+Perfume has been credited with many virtues throughout the centuries, rightly or wrongly so.
 But the constant interest in perfumes by major historical figures proves that this luxurious treat has always played a unique role.